username1001/stoic-guide/README.md

 # Stoicism Guide - A list of resources
-Below you'll find a list of resources for Stoicism.
+Below you will find a list of resources for Stoicism.
 Including: books, videos, articles, and podcasts.<br />
 If you haven't already, you can join a community of Stoics here: <a href="https://www.facebook.com/groups/Stoicism/">Stoicism Group</a>

-## General Ideas | History
+## General information | History

 <a href="http://www.iep.utm.edu/cynics/">The Cynics</a><br />
 <a href="http://www.iep.utm.edu/greekphi/">Ancient Greek Philosophy</a><br />